FAQs for Readers

 5. How can I advertise on your site / mailing lists?

 Aside from promoting a sponsored book, you can also advertise products or services to a specific audience.
-For example, if you sell digital cameras, you might want to buy a text or banner ad at the top of our Photography category (which would be shown in our emails, feeds, and website).
+For example, if you sell digital cameras, you might want to buy a text or banner ad at the top of our Photography category.
 For a complete list of categories that we offer, check the Archives page of this site.
 Prices vary for these services.
 For further details, contact us by email (firstname.lastname@example.org) and we’ll be happy to try assist you.